-The designer should specify the acceptable variation of the above parameters in the engineering drawings, also citing the relevant company, national or international standards.
+It is important that the designer specifies the acceptable variation of the above parameters in the engineering drawings, also citing the relevant company, national or international standards.

 Production testing and inspection is an important part of Quality Control and it provides feedback on achievement and limits variations.
-The designer should therefore consider the necessary testing and inspection and facilitate this (as far as possible) within the design.
+It is important that the designer therefore considers the necessary testing and inspection and facilitate this (as far as possible) within the design.

 Process Variations